chariot9/notifier/README.md

-# Notifier - A server to streaming realtime data with Golang and Grpc
+# Notifier - A server to streaming realtime data with Golang and gRPC

 ### Why?
 - Want to build a server to stream realtime data via Websocket with Golang!